EsteveGeorge/Backman-Lab-Work/README.md

 # Backman Lab Work
-How does this PWS Data Analysis code work?
+How does this PWS (Partial Wave Spectroscopy) data analysis code work?
 It starts with the following, using Python:
 ```python
 from matplotlib import pyplot as plt
 import pandas as pd